scottjbarr/workerdemo/README.md

 This demo makes heavy use of my [queue](https://github.com/scottjbarr/queue) package but any implementation would do.

-The demo uses 3 workers
+The demo uses 3 workers to demonstrate multiple workers in a single system.

 - InputWorker
 - DodgyWorker